xiaxialaolao/Facial_Recognition_Attendance_System/env_conf.md

 # Linux Development Environment and Python Virtual Environments

+# Note: Replace the user name, file, 和 folder name according to your own situation

 ## Part 1: Burn the OS to the SIM Card

 1. Install the Imager from official website: